-17.7 Professor of the Practice
+3.2.2 Professor of the Practice

-Institutions of the University System are authorized to establish a non-tenure track position designated as Professor of the Practice for qualified academic, business, or government leaders.
-Due to the stature of individuals to be offered this position, the category will have only one rank; namely, Professor of the Practice.
+A non-tenure track position designated for Professor of the Practice for qualified academic, business, or government leaders.
+Due to the stature of individuals to be offered this position, the category will have only one rank: Professor of the Practice.

-The qualifications and expectations for this position are as follows:
+The qualifications and expectations for this position are:

-- Have substantial bases of experience, normally of at least 10-15 years, and a national/international reputation for excellence. - Have rich and extensive backgrounds in fields and disciplines related to the school or college of appointment at the Institute. - Will serve as liaisons between industry or government and the Institute in identifying teaching and research opportunities that support the public interest and societal needs. - May be expected (depending on circumstances of their appointment) to generate financial resources to support and enhance the Institute programs in which they work.
+- Have substantial bases of experience, normally at least ten (10) to fifteen (15) years, and a national/international reputation for excellence. - Have rich and extensive backgrounds in fields and disciplines related to the school or college of appointment at the Institute. - Will serve as liaisons between industry or government and the Institute in identifying teaching and research opportunities that support the public interest and societal needs. - May be expected (depending on circumstances of their appointment) to generate financial resources to support and enhance the Institute programs in which they work.